sagitaninta/MSc_Project/Obtaining genotype posterior probabilities.md

 ### Step 1: Using ANGSD to get an estimated heterozygosity to use as a prior

-One way to obtain aheterozygosity estimate is using the realSFS function in ANGSD to calculate a site frequency spectrum.
+One way to obtain a heterozygosity estimate is using the realSFS function in ANGSD to calculate a site frequency spectrum.
 To do this,
 we need the reference genome for the species (or a closely related one) and optionally an ancestral genome if you want to compute the
 frequency of ancestral homozygous, heterozygous or derived homozygous rather than a folded spectrum (homozygous or heterozygous).